dtwozero/vivaleak/README.md

 dangerous.
 Especcially with all the spy code being released. (cough* cough*...NSA) Just imagine a bad guy that knows exaclty where to look and creates an exploit to grab this data because they know vivaldi doesn't properly clear your data when you ask it too.

-I contemplated releasing the malware to drive this point home.
-I don't want fingers pointed at me, so i'm not releasing that.